camunda/camunda-docs-manual/content/reference/cmmn11/tasks/decision-task.md

 </decisionTask>
 ```

-Only one of the attributes `decisionRef` or `decisionRefExpression` must be present.
+One of the attributes `decisionRef` or `decisionRefExpression` must be present.

 The referenced decision definition is resolved at runtime.
 This means that the referenced decision can be deployed independently from the calling case, if needed.